Skip to content

 For signal based reactivity to work, the following is required:

-• The value in a signal must be replaced, or the signal must notify dependants using notify or update.
+• The value in a signal must be replaced, or the signal must notify observers using notify or update.

 • The place where the value is used must be able to access the signal by calling a function.